sandersn/manual/Typescript-for-Functional-Programmers.md

 let o2: { x: string } = o; // ok
 ```

-That is, object literals construct a matching literal type.
+Here, the object literal `{ x: "hi", extra: 1 }` constructs a matching
+literal type `{ x: string, extra: number }`.
 That
-object literal type is assignable to some other object type as long as
+type is assignable to `{ x: string }` since
 it has all the required properties and those properties have
 assignable types.
+The extra property doesn't prevent assignment.

 This is true for named types as well; for assignability purposes
 there's no difference between the type alias `One` and the interface
-type `Two`.
+type `Two` below.
 They both have a property `p: string`.
 (The behaviour with
 respect to recursive definitions and type parameters is slightly
 different, however.)